couzic/lenrix/README.md

 ```

 #### `recompose()`
 Most powerful focus operator.
 It allows you to create state representations composed of deep properties from distinct state subtrees.
+See [`immutable-lens`](https://github.com/couzic/immutable-lens) for the lens API documentation.
 ```ts
 const rootStore = createStore({
    counter: 0,